Terms & Conditions of Sale

 3. DELIVERY OF GOODS AND SERVICES

 (b) The Company reserves the right to deliver by instalments.
-If delivery is made by instalments the Purchaser shall be not be entitled:
+If delivery is made by instalments, the Purchaser will be not be entitled to:

-(i) to terminate or cancel the contract; or
+(i) terminate or cancel the Contract in whole or in part; or

-(ii) to make any claim for any loss or damage, howsoever arising, for failure by the Company to deliver any instalments on or before the quoted date.
+(ii) make any claim for failure by the Company to deliver any instalments on or before the quoted date.

-(c) It is agreed that the Company shall not be responsible for delay in manufacture or delivery caused by, or in any way incidental to, an act of God, war, fires,
+(c) The Company will not be responsible for delay in manufacture or delivery caused by any Force Majeure Event.

 (d) Any quotation containing a provision to supply Goods “ex stock” is subject to fulﬁlment of prior orders at the date of receipt of the Purchaser’s order.